projectsbyif/data-permissions-catalogue/_patterns/behavioural-patterns.md

 examples:
   - description: Google and Facebook require people to sign in again if they're accessing services from a new location
-  - description: Many online banking services require further authentication when transferring money to an account a customer hasn't transferred to before
+  - description: Many online banking services require further authentication when transferring money to a new account
 ---

 Access is controlled based on someone's past activity.
-Unusual behaviour could cause further checks or access to data to be blocked.
+Unusual behaviour could cause further checks or block access to data.
 Software could make it easier to access data that is frequently requested.